laganiere/OpenCV3Cookbook/src/Chapter13/README.txt

 	oTracker.cpp.h
 Tracking an object in a video

-You need the image sequence:
+You need the image sequences:
-goose/
+bike.avi
+goose/*